pfichtner/vaadoo-poc/README.md

 # Vaadoo
 Validating automatically domain objects: It's magic

-## This is a "work in progress" PoC of weaving JSR380 (Bean Validation 2.0) checks based on annotations into the bytecode.
+## This is a "work in progress" PoC of weaving JSR 380 (Bean Validation 2.0) checks based on annotations into the bytecode.

 ## Why?
 When implementing an application using Spring it's very handy to use the JSR 380 annotations.
 But where to place them?